MarlinFirmware/Marlin/Marlin/Firmwares/README.md

     ![Wiring UART](../../docs/images/WireUART.png) ![UART-M3](../../docs/images/Uart-Jumper_M3.png)

   - Control UART mode.
-    you can check their operation, use the M122 command through a terminal.
+    - You can check their operation, use the M122 command through a terminal.
     You will find out which one is malfunctioning or working well.

 ## 3.2 TMC2209 Single wire